Kalynari/tools-max/README.md

 ### 2.1 Requirements

 The following are **minimum** requirements to run an Aleo node:
- - **OS**: 64-bit architectures only, latest up-to-date for security
+ - **OS**: 64-bit architectures only, latest up-to-date for security.
     - Clients: Ubuntu 22.04 (LTS), macOS Ventura or later, Windows 11 or later
     - Provers: Ubuntu 22.04 (LTS), macOS Ventura or later
     - Validators: Ubuntu 22.04 (LTS)